Senior Courts Act 2016

 You could also call this:

-"High Court Judges can also make decisions as Court of Appeal Judges"
+"High Court Judges can also make decisions in the Court of Appeal"

 Illustration for Senior Courts Act 2016

-You can trust that a High Court Judge has the authority to act as a Judge of the Court of Appeal.
+You can trust that a High Court Judge has the power to act as a Judge of the Court of Appeal.
 When a High Court Judge acts as a Judge of the Court of Appeal, their decisions cannot be questioned.
-Their authority is final.
-You know a High Court Judge can act as a Judge of the Court of Appeal, and they can also attend Court of Appeal sessions.
+You can be sure their authority is valid.
+If a High Court Judge has already acted as a Judge of the Court of Appeal, they can still attend Court of Appeal sessions.
 They can give a judgment, impose a sentence, or finish a proceeding they started.
 This is allowed even if they are not acting as a Judge of the Court of Appeal at that time.
-The law says this is similar to what was stated in the 1986 legislation.
-You can look at this link to learn more about the law.
-It helps you understand how the law works.
+You can find more information by looking at the related law from 1908.
+This law is similar to the current one.
+It helps you understand how the law has changed over time.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.